potatoprank/LuauBoops/README.md

 print(myLocalVariable) -- prints nil
 ```

-All variables in Luau are typed either implicitly on explicitly.
+All variables in Luau are typed either implicitly or explicitly.
 We'll go into this more in the typing section.

 ```
 local myExplicitlyTypedNumber : number = 76